microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

 e.
 Run the "create-func.ps1" script and it will create the function App with function

 f.
-Once function is created, go to function and cick "Configuration" under Settings

-g.
 Open the "config-func.txt" in the scenarios/natural_language_query/ folder and provide your GPT_ENGINE, OPEN_API_KEY, OPENAI_RESOURCE_ENDPOINT, SQL_DB_NAME, and SQL_SERVER_NAME values

 h.
 Under "Application Settings", click on "Advance edit" and copy the updated ""config-func.txt" values in the editor.
 DO not delete the existing contents in "Advance edit", just add the updated ""config-func.txt" values.
 After copying the values click "OK"